 - If the title doesn’t communicate the issue clearly enough, edit it for clarity (requires proper permissions).
 Specifically, we’d recommend having the main feature the issue relates to in the beginning of the title (example) and for the title to generally be as succinct yet descriptive as possible (example).

-- Remove the [Status] Needs More Info if the author of the issue has responded with enough details.
+[Status] Needs More Infowhen is no longer needed, for example if the author of the issue has responded with enough details.

-- Close the issue with a note if it has a [Status] Needs More Info label but the author didn’t respond in 2+ weeks.
+[Status] Needs More Infoissues with a note if the author didn’t respond in 2+ weeks.

 - If there was a conversation on the issue but no actionable steps identified, follow up with the participants to see what’s actionable.
 Make sure to @ each participant when responding in a comment.